Mengmengada/ThingPot/xmpp-client/README.md

-# XMPP Server honeypot implementation
+# XMPP Client honeypot implementation
-To be added

 # Summary
-To be added
+XMPP client honeypot for Internet of Things.

 # Description
-To be added
+Including codes that written by Meng Wang and third party codes.

 # Changelog